-Planning a trip to Philly?
-It’s a popular Northeast US destination, with historic Revolutionary War-era sites, fantastic art and science museums and yummy cheesesteak sandwiches.
+Philadelphia is a popular Northeast US destination, with historic Revolutionary War-era sites, fantastic art and science museums and yummy cheesesteak sandwiches.
 In spring, Philadelphia offers a special treat – it boasts a beautiful April cherry blossom bloom season that’s less crowded than the one in Washington DC.
 Here’s what you need to know to enjoy the cherry trees in the City of Brotherly Love.

 Celebrating the arrival of cherry blossoms is a traditional Japanese way to appreciate the beauty of life.
 In fact, this tradition has a name, Sakura.
 And Philly is lucky to have thousands of cherry blossom trees.
 The Japanese government gave 1000 trees to Philadelphia to honor the 150th anniversary of the U.S. Download this colorful map to see their locations throughout the city.

 Cherry blossom season in Philly usually is about 2 weeks in April.
 And each spring, peak cherry blossom times differ.
+It’s a great family trip, a dreamy romantic escape or a weekend getaway with the girls.

 Read More: Plans for Cherry Blossoms on Washington DC and Cherry Blossoms in New York City.